Wanderer (slave ship): Arrival at Jekyll Island and publicity

+However, Lamar and three other men were later arrested after trying to break another codefendant out of jail.
+They all later pleaded guilty to charges of attempting to rescue their.
+Each of them were sentenced to 30 days in jail and fined $250.

 Buchanan administration

 The arrival of Wanderer prompted the Buchanan administration to strengthen the United States' role in anti-slave-trade efforts.
 Following the dispersion and sale of the 400 Africans throughout the South, there were rumors of subsequent slave ship landings in the region.
 The Buchanan Administration sent a "secret agent" named Benjamin F. Slocum on a two-month journey to search for evidence.

 Slocum, working undercover, spoke with slave traders, plantation owners, and townspeople, hunting down every possible lead.
 In the end he delivered a detailed report, in which he concluded that the rumors of subsequent landings, "were founded upon the movements of the Wanderer negroes, or else they were mere fabrications, manufactured and circulated for political effect, or to fill a column in a sensation newspaper."

-Based on that investigation, Buchanan reported to Congress on December 3, 1860 that "since the date of my last inaugural message not a single slave has been imported into the United States in violation of the laws prohibiting the African slave trade."
+Based on that investigation, Buchanan reported to Congress on December 3, 1860, that "since the date of my last inaugural message not a single slave has been imported into the United States in violation of the laws prohibiting the African slave trade."

-Description of Wanderer slaves

-The slaves who arrived in the United States on Wanderer gained a celebrity status; the events were covered by newspapers in New York, Washington, and London.
-They were the only group of slaves who were frequently identified with the ship on which they had been transported.
-The tendency of newspapers and private correspondence to identify the slaves in this way suggests there were no other known large-scale importations of African slaves in this period.

-But the Clotilda returned in July 1860 from Dahomey to Mobile Bay, Alabama, with a cargo of about 110 surviving slaves.
-The ship was scuttled and for a time, the smuggling was hidden.
-In January 2018 it was reported that ruins of a ship were discovered which may be Clotilda.
-It is the last known ship to have carried slaves to the US before the Civil War.